-Please view these information tabs to learn about the movement 1161-853 and other 1161 Hermle Clock Movement units
+Please view these information tabs to learn about the movement 1161-853 and other 1161 Hermle grandfather clock movements

 1161 Hermle Clock Movement Notes

-The 1161 Hermle Clock Movement Notes is written for information about the clock you own.
-These movements are great that is why there is so many made.
+The 1161 Hermle Clock Movements are great that is why there is so many made.
 They work night and day for 30 years without much complaint.
 So here is some information on these fine German made units.

 Names on the Movement